 Using ATMs in Kuala Lumpur

-Tip: Using ATMs that are physically attached to bank branches is always best practice.
+Tip: Using ATMs that are physically inside or attached to bank branches is always the safest practice.
 You stand a better chance of recovering your card if it is captured, and there is less chance that a card-skimming device is installed on the machine.
 These hidden devices capture and store your account number as the card is put into the machine.
 Using an ATM standing in the shadows away from the main strip is generally a bad idea for many reasons.

 As in other countries in Southeast Asia, small change can sometimes be hard to find for local businesses.
 They may have to fight through not having enough change for the rest of the shift if you clean them out early.
-Paying for your RM5 street noodles with a RM50 banknote is just bad form — don't do it!
+Paying for your RM5 street noodles with a RM50 banknote is just bad form — try not to do it!

-Mindfully try to accumulate small change to pay street vendors and people who have trouble with large banknotes.
-It's a money game that everyone in Southeast Asia plays.
+Mindfully accumulate and horde small change to pay street vendors and people who have trouble breaking large banknotes.
+It's a currency game that everyone in Southeast Asia plays every day.
 Save those big RM50 and RM100 banknotes to break when paying at hotels, bars, chain mini-marts, or other establishments with plenty of cash flow.
+Don't stick the "little guys" with them.

 Tipping in Kuala Lumpur